-The Proxy Voting Team may consider certain proxy voting research and recommendations integral to the stewardship, engagement, and research services provided by EOS.
+The Proxy Voting Committee may consider certain proxy voting research and recommendations integral to the stewardship, engagement, and research services provided by EOS.
 However, the Proxy Voting Committee does not grant proxy voting authority to EOS and considers such research and recommendations among many factors it deems relevant to making proxy voting decisions to enhance the long-term value of the securities being voted.

-The Proxy Voting Team generally votes consistently on the same matter when securities of an issuer are held by multiple client portfolios.
-However, they may vote differently if a particular client's investment objectives differ from those of other clients or if a client explicitly instructs Federated Investment Management Company to vote differently.
+Proxies are generally voted consistently on the same matter when securities of an issuer are held by multiple client portfolios.
+However, they may vote differently for various reasons, including if a particular client's investment objectives, policies or strategies differ from those of other clients in a manner that relates to a particular proposal, if the portfolio manager determines that it is in the best interest of a client to vote differently, or if a client explicitly instructs Federated Investment Management Company to vote differently.